Program - Day Two

 Through collaborative workshops and interactive labs, participants can engage directly with existing practices, tools and pathways and even develop a blueprint for improving learner mobility at their own institution.

 By facilitating opportunities for participants to work together — exploring new digital tools or creating ready-to-use pathways and programs — the day will identify administrative efficiencies that help institutions save time and resources.
-The February 4 sessions are intended to accelerate the implementation of transfer and learner mobility practices, making the day not just a professional development experience for participants, but a productive investment for institutions.
+The February 4 workshops are intended to accelerate the implementation of transfer and learner mobility practices, making the day not just a professional development experience for participants, but a productive investment for institutions.

 Featured speaker